Thorfix/XPlain/README.md

 ```

 ## Project Status
 This is an initial implementation focused on core functionality.
-Testing is currently out of scope.
+Testing is currently out of scope, meaning this project should not contain any tests of any kind.

 ## To Do
 - [x] Set up basic project structure